TudorMurariu/CV-stuff/README.md

 # CV-stuff
-Diplomas and other things needed for my cv
+Diplomas, certificates and other things needed for my cv